patience4711/ESP32-WIFIMANAGER-VIA-BLUETOOTH/README.md

 So connecting via bluetooth is a nice alternative which has the following advantages:
 - little programspace needed
 - direct feedback of the IP addres
-- can be used to set other system variables like an administrator password
+- can be used to set other system variables like the administrator password
-- The bluetooth doesn't exist in normal operation.
+- The bluetooth doesn't exist in normal operation ans won't eat resources
-- after grid failure it connects automatically when the router is up.
+- after grid failure it connects automatically when the router gets up.

 ## how does this work ##
 When the ESP32 boots, it tries to connect to wifi.
 If this has failed, the bluetooth is initialized and an endless loop is entered.<br>
 This is visible because the blue onboard led is on.<br>
 The program returns (with a reboot) from this loop only when:
-- the loop times out
+- the loop times out (reboots automatically)
-- the bluetooth user terminates
+- the bluetooth user terminates (if wifi connected)

 The user can connect to the ESP32 bluetooth using an app on a smartphone, like 'Serial Bluetooth Terminal'.
 ### Please note: you should edit the newlinesettings in the terminal (disable cr and ln). <br>

 The device has the name ESP32-123456 (ESP32 + the chipID).
 When we type 'info', we get an overview of the possible commands and some system information.
 When we type 'connect' we are prompted for the ssid and password.
 When connected we can see the IP address.

 ### pswd and security level ###
 These values are set via the bluetooth connection so that only someone that has physical access to our ESP32 can edit them.<br>